p0nce/life-idioms/articles/Attention Time Money (ATM).md

 ## ATM as goal

 This define a criterion for ruling out methods.
-Given alternative A and B, **the alternative that maximize ATM is to be preferred in a sytematic way.** However, it is not measurable, and we don't have here the equivalent of a Stock Market to the value of such a stock.
+Given alternative A and B, **the alternative that would maximize ATM is to be preferred in a sytematic way.** However, it is not easily measurable at all, and we don't have here the equivalent of a Stock Market to the value of such a stock.

 See: [Software Artifacts as elementary units](#Software-Artifacts-as-elementary-unit)